-ConsortEM focuses on developing musical instruments that are suitable for the performance of music from the Middle Ages, Renaissance and Baroque.
+The ConsortEM project was a collaboration between The National Centre for Early Music, Immersive Media Spaces, the University of York, Arts Council England: Yorkshire, Live Music Now!, Youth Music and the Drake Music Project.
+The project focused on developing digital musical instruments suitable for the performance of music from the Middle Ages, Renaissance and Baroque.
 Many Early Music genres lend themselves to performance by groups of people with a varying range of musical experience and proficiency.
 Some Early Music styles also allow for novice musicians to perform simple parts alongside much more elaborate parts performed by more experienced players.

-The innovative ConsortEM instrument can be configured to enable players to begin learning basic musical skills.
+The innovative ConsortEM instrument was created to be able to be configured in a variety of ways, to enable players to begin learning basic musical skills.
 As they practise and improve, the instrument's configuration can be changed to give the player more complex challenges.

 Playing melodies on conventional instruments requires the fine motor movement of as many as ten fingers.
 Many disabled musicians find that this presents a barrier to them taking a lead role in the performance of a piece.
 The player of a ConsortEM instrument can step-through a melody using a switch or sensor that is most suitable for her needs and which is plugged into the instrument.